fhehli/intro-ml/README.md

-# iml-projects
+# Introduction to Machine Learning
-Projects of Introduction to Machine Learning
+This repo contains our solutions to the course projects for the Introduction to Machine Learning lecture at ETH.